vimeo/Uniform/README.md

 ## Motivation

 Object consistency is an important consideration, particularly in regard to user interfaces.
-Keeping in-memory models up to date ensures a consistent experience for the user as they navigate throughout the app.
+Keeping in-memory objects and the views they populate up to date ensures a consistent experience for the user as they navigate throughout the app.

 Consider the following cases: